 Always buy leather shoes!
 They stretch to mould to the shape of your foot and its just so much less painful to walk in.
 Those gel things also work, I’ve worn them before for all day shopping expeditions but make sure you bring them along and try them with the shoe cause you might find you need to go 1/2 a size up or so.
 And Ckinsm is right!
-The more you wear them the less it’ll hurt, your feet will just become immune to the pain, and the callouses on your feet will just act as natural grip and padding.posted almost 5 years ago
+The more you wear them the less it’ll hurt, your feet will just become immune to the pain, and the callouses on your feet will just act as natural grip and padding.posted over 5 years ago

 thanks for all the input and suggestions!
 I’ve noticed that wearing platforms and wedges are more comfortable than wearing straight up high heels so that’ll be my stepping stone for now haha.
 I will definitely invest in a good pair of gel insoles and take into account the feet swelling issue!
-(I never though of that!!)posted almost 5 years ago
+(I never though of that!!)posted over 5 years ago